brokenthorn/brokenthorn/README.md

 ### Hi! 👋

 Welcome to my GitHub page!
 My name is Paul-Sebastian, or simply Paul.
-I'm a software engineer born in Romania and father of 2 girls 😊.
+I'm a software engineer born in Romania and a father of 2 girls 😊.

 I would describe myself as a generalist, but the tools I like to use most often are .NET, Node.js, React.js, C#, TypeScript and SQL.